 While The Greenhouse draws from classic French techniques, it is modern cuisine with unusual flavors from around the world.
 They also have an amazing vegetarian menu and champagne cart.
 Chef Arnaud Bignon has one Michelin Star.

-Have you enjoyed a chef’s tasting menu?
+Have you enjoyed some fabulous chef’s tasting menus around the world somewhere?
 Favorites?

 I am a home cook that does things my way.
 In my kitchen, I make breakfast, pack lunches, prepare snacks, and cook dinner.
 During the week, we eat real food that is homemade, organic, and local.
 On the weekends we do explore more of our local restaurants.
 I bake my own bread, juice fresh oranges every other day, and make my own kombucha and other weekly favorites.